 We like to add ground sausage to lasagna to give it a little more flavor.
 If you like a milder flavor, add half mild sausage, half ground beef.
 For a spicier flavor you can use spicy ground sausage.

 Yes, you can use raw ground sausage in casing.
-Cut the casing and cook the sausage outside of the casing as you would any ground meat.
+Cut the wrappings and cook the sausage outside of the casing as you would any ground meat.

 Yes!
 Absolutely!
 If you want, layer some thinly sliced zucchini or spinach between your sauce layer and ricotta cheese mixture layer.
 Alternatively, you can add diced pepper and spinach to the sauce when you're cooking it.